Native American Hopi Carved Ogre Woman Disciplinarian Katsina Doll

 Native American Hopi Carved Ogre Woman Disciplinarian Katsina Doll by Kevin Pochoema

 Ogres (Tseveyo) are disciplinarians who appear around the time of the Bean Dance (Powamuya) Ceremony with the Whippers and at Angkwa in the Mixed Dances.
 These Katsinam reinforce the Hopi way of life to the children of the Pueblo.
 The fierce and threatening behavior of these Katsinam strikes fear into the children, but they are eventually saved from imminent danger by the people of their Pueblo.
-These Katsinam are commonly the equivalent of Boogie-men.
+These Katsinam are the equivalent of Boogiemen in Anglo culture.
 The Black Ogre (Nata-aska), and the White Ogre (Wiharu), carry saws (sometimes a knife) as well as a bow and arrows for hunting.
 Their outstanding feature is their long, flapping jaws, which they can clack most effectively.
 These Ogres accompany Ogre Woman (Soyoko Wuhti) when she comes to the Mesas to tell the children they must gather food for the Katsinam.
 Nata-aska comes as well to show the children what punishments they may face if they do not do as Soyoko Wuhti asks.
 As a means of discipline, children are told the Ogre Woman will take them away in her basket.
 They will then be swallowed whole by the Ogres unless they behave.
 In most ceremonies the Nata-aska Katsinam accomplish their objective and the children do as they are told.
 At the end of the ceremony, the men of the village are able to take back from the Nata-aska Katsinam the food they have gathered from the children.
 This Soyoko has a beautifully carved basket on her back.
 Kevin did a fabulous job on this older carving.
 We are grateful to have this piece in the shop.

 7 in. tall